beefoo/still-i-rise/docs/ffmpeg.md

 ```
 ffmpeg -i in.mp4 -i in.wav -c:v libx264 -c:a libfaac -shortest out.mp4
+ffmpeg -i in.mp4 -i in.wav -c:v libx264 -c:a aac -strict experimental -shortest out.mp4
 ```

-Duration will be the shortest of the two files
+Duration will be the shortest of the two files.
+Second command is if libfaac does not exist